DougBarry/oh-my-cygwin/README.md

 Changed apt-cyg source to a more recent (and multi-arch aware) version of the apt-cyg script.
 Now works as intended.
+Warning, this currently disables certificate checks on the mirrors it uses.
+USE AT OWN risk.

 --